Greek Councils and Recruitment Process

 National Pan-Hellenic Council, Inc. (NPHC)

-Carnegie Mellon currently has three NPHC member organizations: Alpha Kappa Alpha Sorority, Inc., Alpha Phi Alpha Fraternity Inc., and Delta Sigma Theta Sorority Inc..
-All are city-wide chapters, meaning that each chapter comprises of students from multiple universities in the Pittsburgh City area.
+Carnegie Mellon currently has four NPHC member organizations: Alpha Kappa Alpha Sorority, Inc., Alpha Phi Alpha Fraternity Inc., Delta Sigma Theta Sorority Inc., and Omega Psi Phi Fraternity, Inc. All are city-wide chapters, meaning that each chapter comprises of students from multiple universities in the Pittsburgh City area.
 Unlike the other councils, NPHC chapters conduct their membership selection or "membership intake process" independently and at different times.
 Chapters usually conduct interest meetings that are relatively formal in nature.
 Students must usually provide transcripts and letters of recommendation.
 Note that NPHC organizations do not permit freshmen to join during their first semester and some require sophomore standing in order to apply for the intake process.

 If you would like more information about our NPHC chapters, please contact the SLICE Office.